jshmnrd/jshmnrd.ca/content/about/_index.md

 # Hi ✌️

-Lewen Design from Noun Project (CC BY 3.0)

 I'm Joshua and this is my website.

 I'm a geek from Toronto, Canada.
 I love movies, TV, music, D&D and pretty much anything computer-related.
 My favourite food changes depending on when you ask me, but my mom's chicken casserole is always on the list.